Buyer Advice for Real Estate Negotiations

-Of course, still critically analyse every potential opportunity.
+Of course, still critically analyze every potential opportunity.
 You must keep your finger on the pulse of the market and do your homework on every potential agreement.
 With market values constantly altering, the key to your best deals will be dependent on a comprehensive financial and market analysis of the property’s potential and the risk entailed.

 2. Creatively explore the seller’s interests

 A colleague’s spouse recently helped a couple buy a home in central Phoenix despite this couple’s offer being lower than two other competing offers.

 How?
 My colleague’s spouse insisted on meeting personally with the seller and found out that the seller strongly preferred a buyer who would take care of the house in the same manner she did, and had an interest in an early close with no financial contingencies.

 In summary, the real estate seller valued a strong, personal connection with the house and wanted a short, certain close as being more important than price.
 Both parties ended up with a great agreement.